Are Christians suddenly taken out of this world?

-Do Christians escape the coming One World Government?
+Do they escape the coming World Government?

 Do they escape ‘the mark of the beast’?

 The present age – the Church Age – will soon come to an end.
 As Christ “shuts” this door of grace, He returns to receive the saints “in the air”.
 This is the so-called “rapture”, the first resurrection and the good harvest of the earth.
 It is not Christ’s Second Coming to earth.